bralani/mesh-segmentation-kmeans/README.md

 #### **1. Build and Start the Container**

-Run the following command to build the container and start it in the background:
+Run the following command from the root folder, containing the Dockerfile, to build the container and start it in the background:

 ```sh
 docker compose up --build -d